textpattern/textpattern-curated-plugins-list/README.md

 ### Optional entries

 `repositories`: one or more code repositories where the the project is maintained.
+For each entry, a `repoType` and `repoUrl` must be provided.

 `legacy`: one or more releases that are specifically for older versions of Textpattern.
 Each legacy release must be labelled with the maximum version of Textpattern it worked with.
 For example `4.6`.